A public AI platform from Context Labs that makes EPA greenhouse gas data searchable, auditable, and citation-ready at national scale.

 Human-Directive Through Context AI

-Context AI operates on top of the Knowledge Graph.
-Ask questions in plain language — Context AI navigates the graph, selects relevant entities, and assembles structured findings with source references and exportable provenance.
+Context AI operates on top of the Context Labs intelligence layer.
+Ask questions in plain language — Context AI navigates the graph, selects relevant entities, and assembles structured results with source references and exportable provenance.

 The data was always there.
 Now it’s in Context.